AutoMutatio/am_public_terraform/StorageAccount/README.md

 ```

 7. Copy and paste the output of that command into the Blob Connection String field
-8. Type the container name to sync into the Container/Folder Path Field.
+8. Type the container name to sync into the Container/Folder Path Field (e.g. container1/folderA).
 9. Click OK to create the feed and start syncing.

 # Further Reading